JakeWharton/asciinema-vsync/README.md

 [0.295972, "o", "t\u001b"]
 ```

-The output in the "Before" JSON are fragmented across multiple commands which occur
+The output in this "Before" JSON is fragmented across multiple commands which occur
 fractions of a second apart.
 This is despite the fact that the originating program issued the
 output as large, single writes.